roverdotcom/sql-style-guide/README.md

 # The SQL style guide

-The goal of this style guide is to improve the readability of SQL queries.
+The goal of this style guide is to improve the readability, quality, performance, and consistency of SQL queries.

 ## Formatting